-To build size and strength we undertake what scientifically it is known as the over compensation factor.
-In plane terms, if you stress your body by lifting a heavy weight your body will adapt to the demands placed upon it.
-Once recovered, you will be able to lift more weight or do more reps because the body has overcompensated for the initial stress and has built a reserve.
-Once you have stressed you body in the gym, you need time to allow it to recover and overcompensate for the stress.
-If you don't rest long enough, the body will not have had time to overcompensate and you will be no stronger than the last time you trained.
+This article will look at muscle recovery in bodybuilding.
+To build size and strength we undertake what is scientifically known as the overcompensation factor.
+In plain terms, if you stress your body by lifting a heavy weight, your body will adapt to the demands placed upon it.
+Once recovered, you will be able to lift more weight or do more reps.
+This is because the body has overcompensated for the initial stress and has built a reserve.
+Once you have stressed your body in the gym, you need time to allow it to recover and overcompensate for the stress.
+What if you don’t rest long enough?
+The body will not have had time to overcompensate and you will be no stronger than the last time you trained.

 The harder you work out, the more you stress your body and the more time needed to recover.
 The more advanced a lifter is, the more time is needed in order to fully recover because they can generate more intensity than a beginner.
 The consequence of training too frequently is something I am sure you are familiar with over training.

-In simple terms it is the period of time required for the repair of damage to the body caused by training or competition.
+What’s recovery?
+The period of time required for muscle repair.
+Recovery repairs the damage to the body caused by training or competition.

 - Carbohydrate stores in muscle cells

 During recovery muscles should increase the proteins in their overall structure to improve strength, replenish and increase energy stores.
 Also to increase the quantities of enzymes to improve the lactate threshold.

 Muscle recovery in bodybuilding involves protein and carbohydrates in shake form.
 Cells are most receptive to carbohydrates during the first two hours following a training session.
 To accelerate recovery, consume half your bodyweight in grams of carbohydrate shortly after the training session.
 Consume the same amount of carbohydrates within two hours.
 This intake of carbohydrates as well as replenishing the fuel stores also has a positive effect on protein restoration in muscles.